SYNQ-Technologies/public-docs/docs/text-for-help/settings.md

 4. Click __Add Custom Keyword__
 5. Provide the desired keyword
    :::tip
    Good keywords are short and easy for your customer to type.
-For example, Prefer `PAINT` over `PAINT DEPARTMENT`.
+For example, prefer `PAINT` over `PAINT DEPARTMENT`.
    :::
    :::note
    Keywords are case-insensitive.